 Empowering Accessible and Inclusive Experiences

-With my foundation of experiences across the technology industry from nearly a decade at Microsoft, an industry leader in accessibility, I'm building my personal brand and showcasing a portfolio of personally fulfilling projects.
+With my foundation of experiences across the technology industry and a decade at Microsoft, an industry leader in accessibility, I'm building my personal brand and showcasing my portfolio of personally fulfilling projects.

 Digital Accessibility